mendersoftware/mender/README.md

 6A.
 Successful update
 =====================

-After fething new image, installing using 'mender -rootfs image', reboot and (currently manual) verification that the new image is working correctly you need to commit changes and inform Mender that the new image is running correctly.
+After fetching new image, installing using 'mender -rootfs image', reboot and (currently manual) verification that the new image is working correctly you need to commit changes and inform Mender that the new image is running correctly.
 In order to do so run:

     $ mender -commit